La Modelo (Ozuna song)

 "La Modelo" ("The Model") is a song by Ozuna and Cardi B. It was released by VP Records on December 22, 2017.
-The track was written by Ozuna, Cardi B, José Aponte, Vincente Saavedra and its producers Yampi, Hi Flow, Gaby Music and Chris Jeday.
+The track was written by Ozuna, Cardi B, José Aponte, Vincente Saavedra and its producers Yampi, Hi Flow, Gaby Music and Chris Jedi.
 It is the first single from Ozuna's second album Aura, released in August 2018.

 Background and composition

-Ozuna told Billboard in an interview:
+Ozuna told Billboard, in an interview:

-The song comprises a dancehall-infused beat with a "reggaetón soul."
-Ozuna described the song as "Jamaican dancehall, brought to the club."
-Cardi B performs in Spanish and English.
+The song comprises a steady, mid-tempo dancehall-infused beat with a "reggaetón soul".
+Ozuna described the song as "Jamaican dancehall, brought to the club".
+Cardi B performs verses and choruses in Spanish and a rap bridge in English.